-- regularly reviewing our modern slavery processes, with senior management meeting at least annually to consider whether we are appropriately identifying and evaluating our modern slavery risks; - when commencing a new operation or engaging a new supplier, assessing whether our existing risk management processes remain appropriate; - having a dedicated working group for modern slavery compliance; and - conducting an annual review of our data sources, to ensure we are appropriately identifying and evaluating our modern slavery risks.
+- regularly reviewing our modern slavery processes, with senior management and the Modern Slavery working group meeting at least annually to consider whether we are appropriately identifying and evaluating our modern slavery risks; - when commencing a new operation or engaging a new supplier, assessing whether our existing risk management processes remain appropriate; ; and - conducting an annual review of our data sources, to ensure we are appropriately identifying and evaluating our modern slavery risks.

-In FY2021, we have continued to monitor our performance against a number of key performance indicators.
+In FY2022, we have continued to monitor our performance against a number of key performance indicators.
 These include: